-Your laboratory grade will be based on two laboratory examinations (one for the first 6 labs, the second for the remaining 5 labs).
+Your laboratory grade will be based on two laboratory examinations (one for the first 5 labs, the second for the remaining 6 labs).
 Each exam will be worth half of your laboratory score.
 Since attendance and participation is required, more than two unexcused absences may result in a decreased final score.

-Your score will be reported to the PHY103 lecture instructor, who will [alone] incorporate that score for the laboratory into your overall course grade.
-A final-lab-score of at least 55% is required in order to obtain passing grade in PHY 103.
+Your score will be reported to the PHY125 lecture instructor, who will [alone] incorporate that score for the laboratory into your overall course grade.
+A passing final-lab-score is one of the requirements in order to obtain a passing grade in PHY 125.
+Consult the lecturer's syllabus for details.